Duties of a Registered Nurse

 - Submit proof of high school completion or equivalent with transcript showing four-year high school course of study from approved school, home school, or successful completion of GED.

-- Passing score on Virginia Placement Test (VPT) Math modules 1 through 5 OR pass MTE 1 - 5.
+- SVCC Counselors will review HS/GED/college transcripts to determine if Math Virginia Placement Test (VPT) is needed.
+If required, passing score on VPT Math modules 1 through 5 OR pass MTE 1 - 5.

-- Passing score on College Placement (VPT) English Test OR pass ENF 1, 2, and/or 3 if determined by the placement test that these are required.
+- SVCC Counselors will review HS/GED/college transcripts to determine if English Virginia Placement Test (VPT) is needed.
+If required, passing score on VPT English Test OR pass ENF 1, 2, and/or 3 if determined by the placement test that these are required.

 - Evidence of C or better in high school biology (with lab component.
 Applied Biology does not meet this requirement) OR pass BIO 01.
 Please note: High school biology or BIO 01 is a pre-requisite for the nursing program.
 The only substitute for this is BIO 101 102.
 BIO 100 does not substitute for this.
 The anatomy and physiology courses do NOT substitute for BIO 01.